Things You Need to Know About Adoption Requirements in Montana

 Can you put the needs of the child first?
 Montana’s law states, “The well-being of the child is the main objective in the placement of a child for adoption.”
 Being a parent means putting your child’s needs before your own.
 Are you ready to do this for your newborn?

 So, what do you think?
 Do you meet the Montana adoption requirements?
 Are you ready for everything that comes with adopting a newborn baby?
-If you have more questions, or want to get started with your adoption in Montana, you can call 1-800-ADOPTION now.
+If you have more questions about American Adoptions, or want to get started with your adoption in Montana, you can call 1-800-ADOPTION now.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.